Grief Roads

 And, in the Lord’s hands, it is good…whether we feel like dancing through the day, simply putting one foot in front of the other, or just sitting down before pressing on.

-My life, my walk with Christ, my place in the world and the people in it will not be like any one else’s.
-It may be similar, as the call of each redeemed child of God always includes seeking Him in His Word and growing in His grace!
+My life, my walk with Christ, my place in this world and the people in it will not be like any one else’s though it may resemble another’s, as the call of each redeemed child of God always includes seeking Him in His Word and growing in His grace.

 God has made me and each of us, in His image, yes, but uniquely individuals; walking in this world together yet our circumstances are just what He intends for each of us for such a time as this.